JonSnowbd/TagScript/Documentation/Using TSE.md

 ## Explore!

-There are many tags currently in TSE and lots more to come!
+There are many tags currently in TSE(**for use in carl-bot! sorry TSE developers**) and lots more to come!

 Check them all out in these community tags to import into your own servers, and see the power of TSE v2!